sol239/Messenger-Analytics/README.md

     3. Once the directory is selected, the application will analyze the chat logs and display the results in a user-friendly interface.

+    - If you want to choose different folder, you can click on purple button at top of UI or delete Datas_j folder, or content of the folder.
     - You can change some of anylysis settings in setting.txt.
+In case you change the setting.txt and want to see new data, you have the start new analysis, either by deleting Datas_j folder or clicking on megenta button at top of UI.
     - - moving_average: 30		# you can change the value to change lenght of MA window
     - - top_words: 300			# you can change the value to see different number of top words.
     - - top_words_minimal_len: 5	# you can change the value to set words which will contribute to top words.